anuroopabal/DatabaseTesting_FinalProject/README.md

 Group03:
 * Member 1: Anuroopa Balachandran -
     * Set up the project structure using TypeScript and TypeORM.
-    * Design the database schema and create an Entity-Relationship (ER) diagram.
     * Implement CRUD functions for half of the tables.
+    * Configure the project for containerization.

 * Member 2: Sangeetha Radhakrishnan -
     * Implement CRUD functions for the remaining tables.